Neonatal Physician Assistant Fellowship

 The neonatal PA fellow will begin clinical training in the NICU about two months after the program’s start date.
 They rotate to all sites over the 12-month period beginning in the Level III NICUs.
 Neonatal PA fellows will always have experienced neonatal APP mentors with them who will guide them through expected clinical competencies.
 Neonatal PA fellows begin with a small patient load and are expected to progress on patient load and acuity each month.
 By months 10–12, the neonatal PA fellow will be taking an entire APP patient load daily with the mentor acting as a support person, providing minimal guidance as needed.

 Neonatal PA fellows spend 30–40 hours in clinical training each week on 12-hour shifts.
 The neonatal PA fellow will begin on day shift and will be expected to progress to a combination of day and night shifts by three months into their clinical training.
+Towards the end of training Neonatal PA fellows are able to train to 24 hour shifts.

 Weekly didactic classes are taught via a case-based, systems approach.
 The focus of learning is application of the concepts, assessment, diagnosis, care management, communication and documentation related to cases and topics.